influxdata/telegraf/outputs/kinesis/README.md

 This is used to group data within a stream.
 Currently this plugin only supports a single partitionkey.
 Manually configuring different hosts, or groups of hosts with manually selected partitionkeys might be a workable solution to scale out.

+### format

+The format configuration value has been designated to allow people to change the format of the Point as written to Kinesis.
+Right now there are two supported formats string and custom.

+#### string

+String is defined using the default Point.String() value and translated to []byte for the Kinesis stream.

+#### custom

+Custom is a string defined by a number of values in the FormatMetric() function.